-The Subscription Price will be substantially higher than the net tangible book value per Unit and per Common Share immediately after this Offering.
-If you purchase Units and/or Common Shares in this Offering, you will incur immediate and substantial dilution of \$1.20 per Common Share, representing the difference between the Subscription Price of \$1.20 per Common Share and our pro forma net tangible book value per Common Share as of the date of this Offering.
+The Subscription Price will be substantially higher than the net tangible book value per Common Share immediately after this Offering.
+If you purchase Common Shares in this Offering, you will incur immediate and substantial dilution of \$1.20 per Common Share, representing the difference between the Subscription

+Price of \$1.20 per Common Share and our pro forma net tangible book value per Common Share as of the date of this Offering.

-Moreover, warrants were issued in the past to acquire Common Shares at prices significantly below the Subscription Price.
-As of the date of this Offering Memorandum, there were 703,102 warrants issued and outstanding with an average exercise price of \$0.5012 per Common Share.
+Moreover, warrants were issued in the past to acquire Common Shares with some at prices significantly below the Subscription Price.
+As of the date of this Offering Memorandum, there were 3,341,956 warrants issued and outstanding with an average exercise price of \$1.62 per Common Share.